Tips for Teaching Sight Words in Pre-K and Kindergarten

 Sight Word Facts:

 - Sight words are the most frequently used words in the English language.
+These are considered high frequency words.

 - Sight words make up about 50% of any written text.